 Personally, I recommend that you begin gradually and focus on a goal that you customize for yourself.

 If you found yourself one of those needing TP, sanitizer, etc., start there.
-I don’t mean go out and spend a paycheck on toilet paper the week we get back to normal.
+I don’t mean go out and spend a paycheck on toilet paper the week we return to normal.
 And I certainly don’t recommend using a credit card or taking on a loan.

 Buy a little extra each time you shop when you can afford it.
-There’s no point in prepping if you’re going to put yourself into a personal crisis that rivals what you are trying to avoid.
+There’s no point in prepping if you’re putting yourself into a personal crisis that rivals what you are trying to avoid.

 Take advantage of the sales.
 I love that we can save money prepping.
-We have a family of seven in this house and we’ve been living on our preps for a couple of weeks now.
-It’s a nice feeling to know we paid less for almost everything we’re consuming than it would cost right now in the stores.
-I’m not even talking about price gouging, I mean we buy what is on sale whenever we can.
+We have a family of seven in this house, and we’ve been living on our preps for a couple of weeks now.
+It’s a nice feeling to know we paid less for almost everything we’re consuming than it would currently cost in the stores.
+I’m not even talking about price gouging.
+I mean, we buy what is on sale whenever we can.

 Your preps should be based on what you and your family actually use.
 One of the most common phrases among preppers is,